sira-p/SVLMD/pages/Acute Cholangitis.md

 			- Marked local inflammation (gangrenous cholecystitis, pericholecystic abscess, hepatic abscess, biliary peritonitis, emphysematous cholecystitis) logseq.order-list-type:: number
 	- ### Grade I: Mild
-		- Acute cholecystitis that does not meet the Grade III or Grade II criteria or acute cholecystitis in a healthy patient with no organ dysfunction and mild inflammatory changes in the gallbladder, making cholecystectomy a safe and low-risk operative procedure
+		- Acute cholangitis that **does not meet the Grade III or Grade II criteria**.
 - ## Management
 	- The management of [[acute cholangitis]] can be divided into two parts:
 		- **Treating the obstruction** - [[CBDS]] removal + Biliary drainage